ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ### POST Handler {#gid-post}

 The POST handler processes the Join Request sent by a Client to join a group, and returns a Join Response as successful result of the joining process (see {{ssec-key-distribution-exchange}}).
-At a high level, the POST handler adds the Client to the list of current group members, adds the public key of the Client to the list of the group members' public keys, and returns the symmetric group keying material for the group identified by GROUPNAME.
+At a high level, the POST handler adds the Client to the list of current group members, adds the authentication credential of the Client to the list of the group members' authentication credentials, and returns the symmetric group keying material for the group identified by GROUPNAME.

 The handler expects a request with payload formatted as a CBOR map, which MAY contain the following fields, which, if included, MUST have format and value as specified below.

 * 'scope', with value the specific group that the Client is attempting to join, i.e., the group name, and the roles it wishes to have in the group.
 This value is a CBOR byte string wrapping one scope entry, as defined in {{ssec-authorization-request}}.

-* 'get_pub_keys', if the Client wishes to receive the public keys of the current group members from the KDC.
-This parameter may be included in the Join Request if the KDC stores the public keys of the group members, while it is not useful to include it if the Client obtains those public keys through alternative means, e.g., from the AS.
+* 'get_pub_keys', if the Client wishes to receive the authentication credentials of the current group members from the KDC.
+This parameter may be included in the Join Request if the KDC stores the authentication credentials of the group members, while it is not useful to include it if the Client obtains those authentication credentials through alternative means, e.g., from the AS.
 Note that including this parameter might result in a following Join Response of large size, which can be inconvenient for resource-constrained devices.

-  If the Client wishes to retrieve the public keys of all the current group members, the 'get_pub_keys' parameter MUST encode the CBOR simple value 'null' (0xf6).
+  If the Client wishes to retrieve the authentication credentials of all the current group members, the 'get_pub_keys' parameter MUST encode the CBOR simple value 'null' (0xf6).
 Otherwise, the 'get_pub_keys' parameter MUST encode a non-empty CBOR array, containing the following three elements formatted as defined below.

   - The first element, namely 'inclusion\_flag', encodes the CBOR simple value True.
-That is, the Client indicates that it wishes to receive the public keys of all group members having their node identifier specified in the third element of the 'get_pub_keys' array, namely 'id\_filter' (see below).
+That is, the Client indicates that it wishes to receive the authentication credentials of all group members having their node identifier specified in the third element of the 'get_pub_keys' array, namely 'id\_filter' (see below).

   - The second element, namely 'role\_filter', is a non-empty CBOR array.
 Each element of the array contains one role or a combination of roles for the group identified by GROUPNAME.
-That is, when the Join Request includes a non-Null 'get_pub_keys' parameter, the Client filters public keys based on node identifiers.
+That is, when the Join Request includes a non-Null 'get_pub_keys' parameter, the Client filters authentication credentials based on node identifiers.

-     In particular, the Client indicates that it wishes to retrieve the public keys of all the group members having any of the single roles, or at least all of the roles indicated in any combination of roles.
-For example, the array \["role1", "role2+role3"\] indicates that the Client wishes to receive the public keys of all group members that have at least "role1" or at least both "role2" and "role3".
+     In particular, the Client indicates that it wishes to retrieve the authentication credentials of all the group members having any of the single roles, or at least all of the roles indicated in any combination of roles.
+For example, the array \["role1", "role2+role3"\] indicates that the Client wishes to receive the authentication credentials of all group members that have at least "role1" or at least both "role2" and "role3".

   - The third element, namely 'id\_filter', is an empty CBOR array.
-That is, when the Join Request includes a non-Null 'get_pub_keys' parameter, the Client does not filter public keys based on node identifiers.
+That is, when the Join Request includes a non-Null 'get_pub_keys' parameter, the Client does not filter authentication credentials based on node identifiers.

      In fact, when first joining the group, the Client is not expected or capable to express a filter based on node identifiers of other group members.
-Instead, when already a group member and sending a Join Request to re-join, the Client is not expected to include the 'get_pub_keys' parameter in the Join Request altogether, since it can rather retrieve public keys associated to specific group identifiers as defined in {{sec-key-retrieval}}.
+Instead, when already a group member and sending a Join Request to re-join, the Client is not expected to include the 'get_pub_keys' parameter in the Join Request altogether, since it can rather retrieve authentication credentials associated with specific group identifiers as defined in {{sec-key-retrieval}}.

   The CDDL definition {{RFC8610}} of 'get_pub_keys' is given in {{cddl-ex-getpubkeys}}, using as example encoding: node identifier encoded as a CBOR byte string; role identifier encoded as a CBOR text string, and combination of roles encoded as a CBOR array of roles.